rowbypierre/database_design_instagram/design/readme.md

 - `checkouts`: Records when a book is checked out, including the staff member who facilitated it.
 - `staff`: Details about library staff, including their roles and the dates they were hired.
 - `roles`: Details the role titles for a given id.
-- `status` and `conditions`: Enumerate the possible states of books in terms of availability and physical condition.
+- `statuses` and `conditions`: Enumerate the possible states of books in terms of availability and physical condition.

 ## Relationships
 The schema is designed with relationships that allow for comprehensive data analysis and reporting: